CityOfNewYork/working-nyc/wp-content/plugins/wp-crontrol/readme.md

 		wp_mail( 'hello@example.com', 'WP Crontrol', 'WP Crontrol rocks!' );
 	}

-### How do I create a new PHP cron event? ###
+### How do I create a new PHP cron event?

-In the Tools → Cron Events admin panel, click on the "Add PHP Cron Event" tab.
-In the form that appears, enter the schedule and next run time in the boxes.
+In the Tools → Cron Events admin panel, click on "Add New".
+In the form that appears, select "PHP Cron Event" and enter the schedule and next run time.
 The event schedule is how often your event will be executed.
 If you don't see a good interval, then add one in the Settings → Cron Schedules admin panel.
 In the "Hook code" area, enter the PHP code that should be run when your cron event is executed.
 You don't need to provide the PHP opening tag (`<?php`).

-### Which users can manage cron events and schedules? ###
+### Which users can manage cron events and schedules?

 Only users with the `manage_options` capability can manage cron events and schedules.
 By default, only Administrators have this capability.

 ### Which users can manage PHP cron events?
-Is this dangerous? ###
+Is this dangerous?

 Only users with the `edit_files` capability can manage PHP cron events.
 This means if a user cannot edit files on the site (eg. through the Plugin Editor or Theme Editor) then they cannot edit or add a PHP cron event.
 By default, only Administrators have this capability, and with Multisite enabled only Super Admins have this capability.